-Patrick Sarsfield Gilmore (or P S Gilmore), from Ballygar, County Galway, was an emigrant like a million others fleeing the famine in 1849.
-By 1872, Gilmore was Ireland's best known face in America.
-Musician, Conductor and Bandmaster, he was a household name to Americans across the young country.
-He led the most famous musical organisation of the 19th Century called “Gilmores Band."
+Patrick Sarsfield Gilmore (or P.S.
+Gilmore), from Ballygar, County Galway, was an emigrant like a million others fleeing the famine in 1849.
+By 1872, Gilmore was Ireland's best-known face in America.
+Musician, Conductor and Bandmaster; he was a household name to Americans across the young country.
+He led the most famous musical organization of the 19th Century called “Gilmores Band."
 For his final 23 years, he had set new standards in performance never seen on the American continent.
-He developed an organisation whose status would now be measured against the best offered by all the greatest Bands from Europe in his new conception -- the “World's Peace Jubilee” in Boston.
-This festival of music over 18 days was organised by Gilmore ostensibly to celebrate the end of the Franco-Prussian War and, therefore, the greatest war the Victorian age had seen.
+He developed an organization whose status would now be measured against the best offered by all the greatest Bands from Europe in his new conception -- the “World's Peace Jubilee” in Boston.
+This festival of music over 18 days was organized by Gilmore ostensibly to celebrate the end of the Franco-Prussian War and, therefore, the greatest war the Victorian age had seen.
 From a personal perspective, however, Gilmore wanted to test his band and that of the Marines against the Europeans.
 How would they measure up in this contest?
 Because of this, the secondary name for this great Jubilee was the "International Musical Festival."

 Attended by 50,000 people inside the wonderful Coliseum, with a further 60,000 seated on the ground outside, President Grant, his cabinet, Governors, Mayors, foreign dignitaries, and persons from across the land came to hear the acclamation of American greatness created by Gilmore.
 The orchestra numbered 2,000 musicians with a further 22,000 in the choir.

 The throngs at the 1872 World's Peace Jubilee, Boston